By Rowan Clifford

 The tone of your messages is a reflection of your attitude to the reader of the message ie. your guests.

-Tone is used in conjunction with voice to set the mood and feel of the message.
+The tone is used in conjunction with voice to set the mood and feel of the message.

 Examples of tone are: